janoc/libndofdev/README.md

 The devices marked as "untested" are expected to work and their VID:PIDs were sent to me by external contributors.
 I haven't tested them personally because I don't have that hardware, they could work, could be completely broken or anything inbetween.
 Caveat emptor.
 However, please do report any working or not working devices from the list above - that's only way to get the problems fixed.

 In addition, the library supports every joystick/gamepad device supported by the SDL library.
+SDL2 is supported by passing a flag to the makefile: `USE_SDL2=1 make`

 C A U T I O N !!!